satriahelmy/mlviz/README.md

 ```

 After changing the UI or interactions, run a browser smoke test to confirm that navigation, controls, plots, inference, and responsive layouts still work as expected.

+The current quality pass also verifies the XAMPP-served page at `1920×1080` and a `390×844` mobile viewport.
+The AdaBoost teaching sequence starts with equal sample weights, makes misclassified points more prominent, and ends with a fixed weighted-vote inference mode.

 ## V1 limitations